xinjiav3/NileBrownGame/README.md

     make clean
     ```

+  - Start the server, this is the best choice for initial and iterative development.
+Note. after the initial `make`, you should see files automatically refresh in the terminal on VSCode save.

+    ```bash
+    make
+    ```

-  - Test notebook conversions, this is the best choice to see if IPYNB conversion is acting up.
+  - Test Jupyter Notebook conversions, this is the best choice to see if an IPYNB conversion error occurs.

     ```bash
     make convert